spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 Route::temporaryUploads('temporary-uploads');
 ```

-## Using the css
+## Using the CSS

-You have a couple of options for how you can use the UI components' css, depending on your and your project's needs:
+You have a couple of options for how you can use the UI components' CSS, depending on your and your project's needs:

 ### Laravel Mix or Webpack with css-loader

-You can import the built css in your own css files using `@import(vendor/spatie/laravel-medialibrary-pro/ui/media-library-pro-styles)`.
+You can import the built CSS in your own CSS files using `@import(vendor/spatie/laravel-medialibrary-pro/ui/media-library-pro-styles)`.
 This isn't a very pretty import, but you can make it cleaner by adding some configuration to your Webpack config:

 **laravel-mix >6**